gabriele-h/almapipo/README.md

 # Requirements

-* Python 3.6.9 or higher, see requirements.txt for Python packages
+* Python 3.8.5 or higher, see setup.py for Python Packages
 * A PostgreSQL database with read and write access
 * An Alma API-key with the necessary permissions for your operations